Chart Color Schemes

 Dunsborough shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Dunsborough is notably high.
-Among residents aged 15 and above, 28.6% have university qualifications, compared to 17.6% in the rest of Western Australia (WA) and 18.0% in the SA4 region.
-Bachelor degrees are most common at 21.8%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 42.5% of residents holding such qualifications – advanced diplomas account for 14.4% and certificates for 28.1%.
+In Dunsborough, the educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15 and above, 28.6% have university qualifications, compared to 17.6% in the rest of Western Australia and 18.0% in the SA4 region.
+Bachelor degrees are the most prevalent at 21.8%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.8%).
+Vocational credentials are also prominent, with 42.5% of residents holding such qualifications - advanced diplomas account for 14.4% and certificates for 28.1%.

 Frequently Asked Questions - Education